cristiangofiar/Noob-Kaggle-Competitions/README.md

 # Noob-Kaggle-Competitions

-This repository contains the first competitions wich I participated in.
+This repository contains the first Kaggle competitions wich I participated in.